Effects of Inhomogeneity on the Causal Entropic prediction of Lambda: Long-term entropy production

 Varying the cosmological constant affects the estimate in two ways: increasing $\Lambda$ leads to earlier vacuum domination and a smaller value of $\Delta S_0$.
 However, it simultaneously leads to a smaller typical halo size as discussed later.
 Eventually large $\Lambda$ will lead to a severe drop in star formation rates at both early and later times.
 Similarly, small values of $\Lambda$ will push vacuum domination later and later, eventually leaving less stellar entropy to be produced in the vacuum-dominated era.
 Thus it does not appear that stellar entropy in late eras is a strong competitor to $\Delta S_0$, even when the cosmological constant is varied.

-\subsection{Dark Matter annihilation}
+\subsection{Dark matter annihilation}

 To compete with $\Delta S_0$ we need approximately $10^{15}$ entropy per baryon.
 With the possible exception of Hawking radiation, this appears to be a tall order.
 We need a process with a combination of high energy released, low effective temperature, and near universal occurrence.
 One possibility is annihilations of dark matter.
 Dark matter masses perhaps 6 times baryonic matter, so the total available energy is $\approx$ 6 GeV per baryon.
-If WIMPs have weak scale masses, the typical handful of annihilation products by themselves cannot produce anywhere near enough entropy.
+Cline et al. \cite{Cline} chose a low-mass dark matter model in which decays could compete even at early times with stellar entropy, and used the CEP to make predictions for this model.
+Because our paper focuses on possible effects on the CEP for entropy sources at late times, we will instead consider a simple model of an annihilating weakly interactive massive particle (WIMP) with approximately weak scale mass and estimate the entropy production over very long time scales.
+With such a high mass, the typical handful of WIMP annihilation products by themselves cannot produce anywhere near enough entropy.
 So the interesting case is if the annihilation happens in a low-temperature context so that many low-energy products (typically photons) can be produced by a single annihilation.

 Adams {\it et al.} \cite{Adams} explore WIMP capture by white dwarfs.
-Over the long term white dwarfs make up the bulk of collapsed stellar objects, and they have densities great enough to capture massive WIMPs over time.
-Due to DM annihilations the dwarfs have a very extended period of low luminosity and low temperature.
+Over the long term, white dwarfs make up the bulk of collapsed stellar objects, and they have densities great enough to capture massive WIMPs over time.
+Due to dark matter (DM) annihilations the dwarfs have a very extended period of low luminosity and low temperature.
 Adams {\it et al.} give typical T $\approx$ 63 K, or about 5 meV for DM annihilations, which with 6 GeV/baryon energy gives only $10^{12}$ entropy from annihilating all DM.